Do you want to go camping with dogs and not have any problems?

 What to take in the canine first aid kit?

-It is important to be prepared when we go into the countryside, especially as we will not have a vet nearby.
+In addition, it is important to be prepared when we go out in the field, especially as we won’t have a vet nearby.
 Here is a list of the essentials.

 - Neutral soap for washing wounds.